This is a complete lesson (PowerPoint Presentation) teaching how to use inverted commas/ speech marks/ quotation marks.

 β Three success criteria

-β Starter activity - to engage and get children thinking creatively
+β Starter activity designed to get children in the writing mood

 PLEASE NOTE - Please look at the βnotesβ section of the PowerPoint for additional information about each slide.
 These include teaching tips, ideas and further explanations.